hotosm/oam-docs/docs/design/65_components.md

 ### React Examples

-The `oam-design-system` also provides some react ready-made components that can be used for the interactive pieces.
+The `oam-design-system` also provides some [React](https://facebook.github.io/react/) ready-made components that can be used for the interactive pieces.

 <div class="docs-example">
   <div data-hook="react:drops"><!-- React rendered content --></div>